-3. Locate the relief valve on the side of the hydraulic reservoir.
+- 3. Locate the relief valve on the side of the hydraulic reservoir.
 Remove the cap over the relief adjustment screw.
 Loosen lock nut and turn the relief screw clockwise to increase pressure, counter clockwise to decrease.
-Adjust the relief screw 1/4 turn at a time in the appropriate direction.
+Adjust the relief screw 1/4 turn at a time in the appropriate direction. - 4.
+With the knife still jammed, restart the combine, engage the feeder house drive and check the pressure on the gauge

-Illustration 64: Relief Valve Adjustment
+Illustration 40: Relief Valve Adjustment